 For each letter I have given ideas for an alphabet wall letter, books, arts/crafts, activities, letter formation, music & movement and a snack!

 Alphabet Kits are now available for purchase - go here for more details!

 p.s.
 I would love to hear what you try!

 A - Apple Prints (and alligators)

-B - Bubble Prints (and bubble experiments)
+B - Buttons (and bubbles)

 C - Corn (and carrots and caterpillars)